1977 Citroën Camper Van For Sale Is The Cutest Little Thing

 Manufactured for more than three decades, the Citroën Type H is without a shadow of a doubt one of the most distinctive vans to see the light of day.
 Its unconventional design is still an attention-grabber some nearly 40 years since the company with the double chevron logo ended production to make room for the C25.
 If you’re longing for the good ol’ days, there are body kit conversions available in Europe to turn the latest-generation Jumper into a Type H lookalike.

 Seeing one up for grabs in the United States is somewhat of a rarity, let alone a camper conversion like this HY 1600 available in Santa Monica, California.
-On sale for a rather pricey $29,000, the van-turned-camper has been imported from The Netherlands where it was converted by a yacht builder, hence the nautical theme for the interior cabin.
+On sale on Craigslist for a rather pricey $29,000, the van-turned-camper has been imported from The Netherlands where it was converted by a yacht builder, hence the nautical theme for the interior cabin.

 Gallery: 1977 Citroën HY 1600 camper van for sale